A Night in Dieppe

 “I’m Andy.”

-“Alright, mate.
+“Alright mate.
 Ryan.”

-We looked over to our Nigerian friend who seemed reluctant to reveal his name, maybe because it was Brian in a mildly amusing coincidence.
-‘Ryan, Brian and Me.’
-It could be the name of the stage play when I wrote it.
-And this situation was definitely stage-play material.
-Three individuals from different parts of society forced together over an evening where a dark secret is revealed, or maybe each of them learns something about themselves?
-I wondered what we were about to learn.
-Or maybe there would be a murder?
+We looked over to our Nigerian friend who seemed reluctant to reveal his name, maybe because in a mildly amusing coincidence it was Brian.
+Ryan, Brian and me It could be the name of the stage play when I eventually wrote it.
+And this situation was definitely stage play material.
+Three individuals from different parts of society forced together over an evening where a dark secret is revealed, Or maybe there would be a murder?
+I loved a good whodunnit and even better if it was a how-done-it too.
 I made a mental note to write this up when I got hold of a pencil.

 I asked Ryan where he was headed.